fuzhouch/ruuxee-website/src/server/readme.markdown

 code to manipulate database and represent it via APIs.

 ##Quick start

+###Preparation a dev box
+Before running server please make sure you have the following condition
+met:

+1. Your dev box is Linux or Mac.
+2. You have python 2.7.+ installed.

+Then you can run command in Terminal from ruuxee-website:

+    pip install --requirement scripts//ruuxee-server-env-deps.txt

+Then you have all tools installed on your dev box.

+###Local test
 To start a server with mock backend for testing, please run command
 below: